mazelife/django-scaffold/docs/source/extending.rst

 6. Make the the scaffold media available.
 ------------------------------------------

 Django-scaffold has a number of CSS, JavaScript and image files which it uses in the admin interface.
 These are stored in media/scaffold in the scaffold application directory.
-You can copy scaffold from it's media directory to your own project's media directory, but it's best to simply create a symlink instead.
+You can copy the ``scaffold`` folder from the scaffold media directory to your own project's media directory, but it's best to simply create a symlink instead.
 (Make sure, if you're using apache to server this, you have the ``Options FollowSymLinks`` directive in place.)

 At this point, you should be able to start up your Django project, browse to the admin interface and start creating sections.